Control chart: History

 In 1924, or 1925, Shewhart's innovation came to the attention of W. Edwards Deming, then working at the Hawthorne facility.
 Deming later worked at the United States Department of Agriculture and became the mathematical advisor to the United States Census Bureau.
 Over the next half a century, Deming became the foremost champion and proponent of Shewhart's work.
 After the defeat of Japan at the close of World War II, Deming served as statistical consultant to the Supreme Commander for the Allied Powers.
 His ensuing involvement in Japanese life, and long career as an industrial consultant there, spread Shewhart's thinking, and the use of the control chart, widely in Japanese manufacturing industry throughout the 1950s and 1960s.

-Bonnie Small worked in an Allentown plant in the 1950s after the transistor was made.
-Used Shewhart's methods to improve plant performance in quality control and made up to 5000 control charts.
-In 1958, The Western Electric Statistical Quality Control Handbook had appeared from her writings and led to use at AT&T.
+Bonnie Small, a high school teacher in Oconomowoc, Wisconsin, read Shewhart's work and was inspired to employ control charts while working at her cousin's photography lab in Chicago.
+In 1942, she began working for Western Electric at their Hawthorne works in Cicero, her experience at the plant leading her to further refine the use of Shewhart's ideas.
+When General Electric opened a new plant in Allentown, PA to manufacture the newly developed transistor, Small was asked to supervise quality systems at the plant.
+She was asked by the company to form a committee for the purpose of codifying her approach to quality and in 1956, the committee published the first edition of The Western Electric Statistical Quality Control Handbook.